When troubleshooting CRM performance issues everyone

-CRM Diagnostics Page
+Diagnostics Page simply go to:

 http(s)://<YourCRMServerURL>/tools/diagnostics/diag.aspx